ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 ![Branching](https://raw.githubusercontent.com/ZiedHY/ZiedHY.github.io/master/Images/Sequence%20Modeling/Vanishing_Gradient_RNN.PNG)

-Each term is basically a product of two terms: transposed _W_ and a second one that depends on f'.
+Each term is basically a product of two terms: transposed _W_ and a second one that depends on f', the derivative of the activation function.

 *    Initial weights _W_ are usually sampled from standard normal distribution and then mostly < 1.